 Abnormal Uterine Bleeding (AUB)

 AUB may be characterized by extremely heavy bleeding during your menstrual cycle, no bleeding at all, or irregular bleeding (bleeding between periods or missing periods without reason such as pregnancy).
 Abnormal bleeding is usually caused by hormonal imbalances, which are readily treatable.
 We may check for other medical conditions, such as a thyroid problem, infection in the cervix, or uterine cancer.
 These conditions are generally rare.
 Your doctor may also check for uterine polyps or fibroids, which can cause abnormal bleeding and can be treated.

 Dysmenorrhea (severe menstrual cramps)

-Mild to moderate pain during menstruation is a common occurrence.
-Cramping is caused by uterine contractions during menstruation.
-When the cramping is too strong, it can cut the oxygen supply to the uterus, causing pain.
-In extreme cases, it can cause vomiting and dizziness.
+Cramping during your menstrual cycle is caused by uterine contractions.
+While mild to moderate pain is normal, contractions that become too strong can cut the oxygen supply to the uterus and cause more severe pain.
+In extreme cases, painful cramping can cause vomiting and dizziness.

-Extreme or persistent menstrual pain should be checked by your doctor.
-Usually severe pain can be managed with stronger pain killers or by using oral contraception.
+See your doctor for extreme or persistent menstrual pain.
+Usually severe pain can be managed with stronger pain killers or with oral contraception.